Create sensor object type data in Pipeline Builder

 4. Drop unnecessary columns

-Since our sensor objects only represent the sensors themselves, we can remove the remaining series_value and timestamp columns with a drop columns transform.
+Since our sensor objects only represent the sensors themselves, you can remove the remaining series_value and timestamp columns with a drop columns transform.
 Those columns are represented on the time series property and will be linked to the sensor in the Ontology based on the flight_sensor_series value.
-Additionally, we will drop the flight_title column since it is not needed for our sensor object types.
+Additionally, you will drop the flight_title column since it is not needed for our sensor object types.

 Drop timestamp and series value columns